beebrain/SignRecogition/README.md

 # SignRecogition
 This is a Sign Recognition(SR) State in paper ... and ...
 This code will train and test a signing image with CNN.
-It save the model automatily.
+It save the model automatically.

 How to run
 1. Run RandomHandclass.py file to unpack the training dataset and testing dataset.